 Biomedical Core Facilities

-In accordance with the directive from the “stay at home” order issued by the Governor of Ohio, the HCOM Microscopy and Histology Core Facilities will be closed until further notice.
-We may consider exceptions, but you will need to get permission in advance from the HCOM Research Office (ORG: Office of Research and Grants) https://www.ohio.edu/medicine/research/org and the director of the core facility.
+In accordance with the directive from the “stay at home” order issued by the Governor of Ohio, the Heritage College Histology and Mouse Metabolic Phenotyping Core Facilities will be closed until further notice.
+We may consider exceptions, but you will need to get permission in advance from the Heritage College Office of Research and Grants and the director of the core facility.
 Please submit requests through the director first and plan accordingly.
 As you know, we urge you to not start any new experiments until the order is lifted.
 Stay safe!

 Histology Core Director: Dr. Ramiro Malgor email@example.com

-In addition, the faculty and staff of the Histology Facility are highly skilled are able to offer the following services:
+The faculty and staff of the Histology Core Facility are highly skilled and are able to offer the following services: